nkn002/nkn002.github.io/_pages/about.md

 ---
 I am a CS and Engineering student at Bucknell University at Lewisburg, Pennsylvania.
 I am particularly interested in methods of improving existing models' learning to reach human-level language understanding.
 To this end, I hope to do research on the **interpretability and explainability** and **representation learning** of NLP models.

-I am fortunate to be advised by Professor Alex Kelly (Carleton University) and Professor Thiago Serra (Bucknell University) in my previous research
+I am fortunate to be advised by Professor Alex Kelly (Carleton University) and Professor Thiago Serra (Bucknell University) in my previous research.

 My work